Raef88/RFdiffusion/README.md

 We strongly recommend reading this README carefully before getting started with RFdiffusion, and working through some of the examples in the Colab Notebook.

-If you want to set up RFdiffusion locally, follow the steps below:
+If you want to set up RFdiffusion locally on a new Mac with an M chip, follow the steps below.
+This version of RFdiffusion is adapted to use the GPUs of the MacOS silicon M4 Pro chip.
+The Apple Silicon GPUs use the Metal API for hardware acceleration instead of CUDA.
+PyTorch supports Metal via the mps (Metal Performance Shaders) backend.
+However, DGL does not yet support Metal API.

 To get started using RFdiffusion, clone the repo:
 ```